 ACL Injuries in Dogs – Surgery, Home Remedies Treatments, and More!

 As dog owners, we all love and care for our pets and hate to see them in pain as we would our own family.
 One common injury dog’s face is to their anterior cruciate ligament, better known as the ACL.
 If you have noticed your furry friend unable to bear weight on a certain leg or has swelling on the inside of their knee this may be starting symptoms of an ACL injury.
 If you’re afraid that your dog may have an ACL injury, here’s everything you need to know.
-We’ll be discussing the differences between tears and sprains, symptoms to look for in your pup, home remedies to try, and how it can be diagnosed.
+We’ll be discussing ACL injuries in dogs, the differences between tears and sprains, symptoms to look for in your pup, home remedies to try, and how it can be diagnosed.
 We will be using the phrase “ACL,” but technically it would be considered a cranial cruciate ligament or “CCL.”
-The terms are typically used interchangeably, with most people more familiar with the term ACL.
+The terms are typically used interchangeably, with most people more familiar with the term ACL and ACL injuries in dogs.

 ACL vs. CCL